 Now you are forewarned and forearmed against a variety of scams– just remember:

-4. When in doubt, search for a line or two from the email, or just ask your web professional
+- When in doubt, search for a line or two from the email, or just ask whoever helps you with your website

 Be careful out there– be skeptical, be a little suspicious, and stay safe!